Slave Play: Act Three: "Exorcise"

-In the third act, "Work" plays as Kaneisha is packing in a room and Jim comes in.
-Kaneisha says that what she needs isn't better communication, but for Jim to simply listen.
+"Work" plays as Kaneisha is packing in a room and Jim comes in.
+Kaneisha says that what she needs is not better communication, but for Jim to simply listen.
 Jim is silent as Kaneisha recounts how they met, and then times in her childhood when she had to visit plantations on school field trips.
 As the only black girl, she felt a need to act proud for her "elders" watching her.
 She says she fell in love with Jim, a white man, because he was not American.
 Jim begins to initiate foreplay and the music rises while Kaneisha continues that the relationship went downhill three years ago, when she stopped feeling sexual pleasure because she began to see him as foreign and frightening.
 She saw Jim's whiteness and power, and that he also has "the virus", because though he is not American, he benefits from being white while being unaware of the privilege that whiteness gives him.
 She says that Antebellum Sexual Performance Therapy and the fantasy play gave her a sense of peace because she feels the elders watching her again; the elders do not care that she is with "a demon / who thinks he’s a saint", but simply want the two of them to know he is a demon.

-Suddenly, Jim calls Kaneisha a "negress" and gags her; the music stops.
+Jim calls Kaneisha a "negress" and gags her; the music stops.
 Jim returns to performing his slave owner role, dominating and insulting Kaneisha.
 She silently consents to continue, but when Jim initiates forceful sex she struggles free and screams the safeword.
 She begins to cry, then laugh, and Jim cries as well as they comfort each other.
 Kaneisha stands and thanks Jim for listening.